Princeton NJ: You Don’t Have to Be An Einstein To Love It

 STAY: Peacock Inn

-This 16-room Inn is the only boutique luxury lodging in Princeton.
+The 16-room Peacock Inn is the only boutique luxury lodging in Princeton.
 But its heritage is pretty awesome.

 Albert Einstein stayed here.
-And F Scott Fitzgerald, Ernest Hemingway, and other notables were purported to have raised more than one glass in the basement, when the home was a speakeasy during Prohibition.
+F Scott Fitzgerald, Ernest Hemingway, and other notables were purported to have raised more than one glass in the basement when the home was a speakeasy during Prohibition.

 Rooms are on the small side, but Japanese-clean design and spa-retreat bathroom more than compensate.
-In some rooms the bathroom is almost as large as the bedroom itself.
+In some rooms, the bathroom is almost as large as the bedroom itself.
 Continental breakfast skews healthy: fresh bagels, Kashi cereal, Chobani yogurt.
-Rooms and Suites $200-$610 depending on season include full Continental breakfast, wi-fi, parking.

 Nassau Inn Princeton NJ